 For compliance with the Vietnam Era Veterans’ Readjustment Assistance Act (VEVRAA), contractors can utilize a benchmark established by the Office of Federal Contract Compliance Programs (OFCCP) and updated annually (currently set at 8%) for creating hiring objectives related to protected veterans.
 Contractors can also establish their own benchmarks for protected veterans at each establishment location, based on available workforce demographics in that region using data from the Bureau of Labor Statistics (BLS) and Veterans’ Employment and Training Service/Employment and Training Administration (VETS/ETA).
 It is permissible to consider factors specific to the contractors’ recruitment conditions when formulating specialized benchmarks.
 Visit the OFCCP website for more information:

 The goal-setting process in affirmative action planning is used to target and measure the effectiveness of affirmative action efforts to eradicate and prevent discrimination.
-If underutilization of a population is identified in any job group through the workforce and utilization analyses, a contractor must set annual goals, established separately for minorities and women.
+The goals will allow contractors to assess the efficacy of their outreach and hiring methods and determine whether their equal opportunity efforts are culminating in actual representation.

 The e-laws Advisors are interactive e-tools that provide easy-to-understand information about a number of Federal employment laws.
 Each Advisor simulates the interaction that you might have with an employment law expert.
 It asks questions and provides answers based on responses given.